jackrobertscott/chomp-react-redux-171005/README.md

 ## Forms

+Forms should consist of at least 2 component layers:

+1. The *logic* layer
+2. The *interface* layer

-Forms should consist of at least 2 components; the logic layer and the presentational layer.
-The logic layer determines what the form should do once it has been submitted and how it will update the redux state.
-The logic layer is a `container` component.
+The logic layer determines how the values in the form are handled, loaded, and changed.
+It directly dispatches actions to affect and load from the redux state.
+The logic layer also loads in the correct interface layer to present the form.

 `src/hotdog/containers/HotdogCreate.js`